dimavrem22/Fake-Real-News-Classification/README.md

 - Sentiment Analysis (positive, negative, neutral, and compound) on title and body, separately.

-- TD-IDF on title and body separately
+- TD-IDF on title and body, separately.

 </p>